Recurrent Inference Machine for Medical Image Registration: Results

 \subsection{Experiment 2: Inclusion of Hidden States}

-The architectural settings were kept the same as in the aforementioned experiments and results are shown in Fig. \ref{fig:ex3_box}.
-In addition to better performance in the two datasets, we also empirically noticed that the training was more stable with two hidden states both activated.
+The architectural settings were kept the same as in the aforementioned experiments, and the results are shown in Fig. \ref{fig:ex4_box_dice_nlst}. {Although improved performance using hidden states ([0, 1]) over no hidden states is only observed in the NLST dataset, we empirically noticed that training was more stable when hidden states were enabled.} {It is also notable that the inclusion of hidden states in the pipeline does not incur significant computational overhead}. {For the OASIS dataset, the addition of hidden states only increases VRAM consumption by approximately 800MB, while maintaining the model's computational speed}.